neverchanje/chgcap-rs/README.md

 # chgcap - Change-Data-Capture Connectors Library

-chgcap is an open-source library for Change-Data-Capture (CDC).
-Written in Rust, it is designed to be a drop-in replacement for Debezium, providing an alternative to the Java-based ecosystem.
+Chgcap is an open-source library for Change-Data-Capture (CDC) written in Rust.
+It provides an alternative to Debezium, which is mostly limited to the Java ecosystem.
+With Chgcap, developers can more easily build custom replicas for their RDBMS.
+Use cases include creating real-time MySQL caches or real-time OLAP engines for Postgres.

 We initially focus on the Rust API, but will consider other language bindings if there are many requests for them.

+**NOTE:** Chgap is currently in its early development phase.
+When it reaches the beta stage, I will publish a beta version on crates.io.
+My initial objective is to create a DuckDB+MySQL CDC demo, which will show how to create a straightforward yet powerful MySQL replica with OLAP functionality.
+If this is something you are interested in, make sure to follow us for updates.

 ## Features